You are very welcome to come and volunteer at Tent of Nations – we are always happy to have visitors staying at the farm

 Volunteers are accommodated in a large well equipped marquee tent (with paved floors, solar-powered lights & beds with mattresses).
 The infrastructure at the farm is very simple as we are not allowed to be connected with running water or the main electricity.

 You will need to bring strong shoes, a torch light, working clothes (including working gloves if possible), sun cream, a sun hat, and a sleeping bag.
 The weather in winter is normally cold and often windy, so please bring warm clothes, gloves, a hat, and a rain jacket.
 Please see below for a guide to the weather throughout the year.

 As the farm is on a hilltop 950m above sea level, it is usually a bit colder & more windy than other places nearby.
 The weather at night is normally cold, so please bring warm clothes and a rain jacket.
 You may also want gloves and a hat.
 Here is a guide to the weather throughout the year.

 August/September – The weather is mostly hot, dry and dusty with temperatures between 26º-32º.
 It can get chilly in the evening.

 October/November – The weather is mostly hot, dry and dusty with temperatures between 20º-27º.
 It can get chilly in the evening.

-For a number of years the Nassar family have welcomed visitors to come to the farm to enjoy Palestinian hospitality, to experience life on the farm, and to learn about their situation.
+For a number of years the Nassar family has welcomed visitors to come to the farm to enjoy Palestinian hospitality, to experience life on the farm, and to learn about their situation.
 The family do not operate this as a business, and do not seek to profit from volunteers visiting.
 However, the reality at the moment is that they would not be able to continue receiving volunteers without donations to meet the costs.